Kia, Hyundai Recall Over a Million Vehicles for Possible Electronic Airbag Defect

 It's hard to remember a time when automakers weren't issuing panicky post hoc recalls because some part of their product broke, wobbled, exploded, shorted out, or otherwise endangered consumers.
 I get that machines as complex as cars and trucks have a lot of moving parts, but thats why they're supposed to be subjected to rigorous testing--to ensure that Joe Punchclock isn't let down by his airbag during a moment that's already affecting his well-being.

 Kia and Hyundai contracted out their airbag creation and supply to ZF, who has made car parts since the early twentieth century.
-Granted, making advanced sensor circuitry is different than hamming together crankshafts and gears, but no matter what the car part is it must function without a hitch.
+Granted, making advanced sensor circuitry is different than hammering together crankshafts and gears, but no matter what the car part is it must function without a hitch.
 Otherwise, lives may needlessly be lost.

 I think it's time for auto manufacturers to take a deep breath and look more carefully at what they're trying to accomplish.
 Despite the fiscal problems the industry as a whole faces, every company races to outproduce and out-innovate its peers.
 This competitive spirit is an integral part of the free-market system, yes, but in their haste to dazzle consumers it seems that the auto companies are letting product quality and corporate integrity fall by the wayside.